usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-openapi-intro/step3/info.md

 **Wait!
 Why is that also getting an HTTP 400 response?!**

-Well, the configured OpenAPI specification includes an [API Keys](https://swagger.io/docs/specification/v3_0/authentication/api-keys/) section which is not enforced by the petstore application but is now since its configured to be included!
+Well, the configured OpenAPI specification includes an [API Keys](https://swagger.io/docs/specification/v3_0/authentication/api-keys/) section which is not enforced by the swagger petstore application but is via USP Core WAAP since its configured to be included in the specification!
 In order to successfully query pets we need to send an `api_key` header:

 ```shell
 curl -s -H 'api_key: anything' http://localhost/api/pet/1 | jq